osmandapp/docs/content/osmand/plugins/contour-lines.md

 Each map of the Contour lines plugin is an independent option, which if toggled on, is displayed above, or underneath the Map Source, depending on the established settings.

-The terrain information on the map can be represented by hill shading, with the contour lines of the uphill and downhill, as an angle of diviation from flat.
+The terrain information on the map can be represented by hill shading, with the contour lines of the uphill and downhill, with the color of the slope angle of diviation from flat.
 By means of contour lines, shades and colors, the map shows slopes, peaks, rugged terrain, and other elevation above the sea level.

 The elevation data on the map - between 70 degrees north and 70 degrees south - is produced on the basis of the measurements made by the Shuttle Radar Topography Mission (abbrev.as *SRTM*).
 It used the Advanced Spaceborne Thermal Emission and Reflection Radiometer (abbrev. as *ASTER*), which is a sensor onboard the Terra satellite and the flagship imaging instrument of NASA's Earth Observing System.
 ASTER represents a cooperative effort between NASA, Japan's Ministry of Economy, Trade and Industry (abbrev. as *METI*), and Japan Space Systems (also known as *J-spacesystems*).